-U.S. Department of Justice Office of Justice Programs

-National Institute of Justice

-OMB No. 1121-0329
+U.S. Department of Justice Office of Justice Programs National Institute of Justice OMB No. 1121-0329

-The U.S. Department of Justice (DOJ), Office of Justice Programs (OJP), National Institute of Justice (NIJ) is pleased to announce that it is seeking applications for funding to conduct research and technology development or evaluation to provide solutions that enable expert systems to be realized on handheld devices for criminal justice applications.
+The U.S. Department of Justice (DOJ), Office of Justice Programs (OJP), National Institute of Justice (NIJ) is pleased to announce that it is seeking applications for funding to examine issues related to the criminal justice system, specifically events that occur post-arrest.
 This program furthers the Department's mission by sponsoring research to provide objective, independent, evidence-based knowledge and tools to meet the challenges of crime and justice, particularly at the State and local levels.